jameskrice7/jameskrice7.github.io/_publications/2009-10-01-paper-title-number-1.md

 ---
-title: "The Prospect of ‘Just Emissions’ as an International Norm of Environmental Governance"
+title: "The Prospect of Just Emissions as an International Norm of Environmental Governance"
 collection: publications
 category: manuscripts
 permalink: /_publications/Just_Emissions